Frequently Asked Questions

 Absolutely not.
 You never have to undress beyond what feels right in your body.

 If you wear a bra and choose to keep it on, I’ll check in.
-Sometimes straps get in the way.
-If that’s the case, I’ll gently ask whether you’d like to unhook it, or if you’d prefer I work under or around it.
-We will do what feels best to you, together.
+If straps get in the way, I’ll ask whether you’d like me to work under/around them or unhook for access.
+You decide.

 Your private areas will never be exposed.
 That boundary is sacred and absolute.

-If you prefer a fully clothed session, you are welcome to request one.
-You might come in comfortable layers and ask that I work only on your head, neck, shoulders, hands, or feet.
-This is your session.
-Your body.
-Your experience.
+If you’d like to remain fully clothed, you are welcome to request that.
+You might come in comfortable layers and ask me to focus on your head, neck, shoulders, hands, or feet.

-Nothing here will be forced or assumed.
-You get to lead.
-And I will follow with reverence.
+Nothing will ever be forced or assumed.
+You lead.
+I follow, with reverence.

 What parts of my body will be massaged?

-A typical full-body session might include care for your: back, arms, hips and glutes, legs, feet, hands, shoulders, neck, head, and face.
+A full-body massage may include your back, arms, hips and glutes, legs, feet, hands, shoulders, neck, head, and face.

 **Please note: I do not touch genitals, breast tissue, or the inside of the mouth.
 These boundaries are non-negotiable and rooted in ethical, legal, and trauma-informed standards of practice.